 Finger pitch relationship:

 Hands that require more right pitch generally need more right in fingers, and 0 or more left in the thumb leads to a benefit of more left in the fingers.
 Reverse in fingers is more possible because of grips, especially the VISE VACU-GRIP system, as bowlers do not need forward pitch to “hang on” to the ball.
 The amount of reverse is directly related to finger stiffness in the last joint.
 An exception might be in kids; even though the hand might be quite flexible, I rarely drill a ball without at least 0.200 reverse in fingers so as not to cause a pull on the young and developing hand.
 Typical finger reverse pitches I see range from 0.200 to 0.600 reverse, with outliers up to over 1 inch (1.000) and down to 0.
 I have not drilled a ball with forward pitch for so long I cannot remember.

 The advent of bowlers not using their thumb also changes everything.
 Finger pitches for bowlers using their thumb vs not using their thumb are not that much different because a bowler not using his thumb has the ball lying on the hand as good as it gets!
 Why not incorporate this into how you pitch fingers for bowlers that use their thumb!
-I have some radical ideas about drilling a thumb based on this also, but have not yet unleashed this chapter.
+Usually finger pitches need to be more left for right handers, and more to the right for left handers.

 Problems I See and Corrections Made: